 Money matters.
 Money is part of why we do this, maybe more in the early days than later.
 It’s not just about building software and the journey.
 It’s about turning your shares from $0.00001 into … something.

 So when should you sell your company — if ever?
 Especially, if things get a little tougher, selling may seem like a valid option, if you do have options.

 You’ll know when the market has passed you by, when you’re no longer competitive, when you just can’t recruit the right team to win anymore.

 But … be careful to not let exhaustion and emotion cloud your thoughts here.
 Especially if you have happy customers and are growing:

 - First, and more importantly, bear in mind good acquisition offers are rare.
 Most start-ups never get a decent one.
 So the idea you can wake up one day and decide to sell your company is a bit of a delusion.
 Odds are you will never get a strong offer.
 Assume that going in and you’ll be happier.
 A little more on the odds here: Should I Sell for $50m … Or Push On And Try to Build a Unicorn? – SaaStr

 - Second, you’ll be in a unique position to understand risk/reward.
 Your experience, the company’s momentum, and your gut will know better than any outsider.

-- Finally, think about other options if you have something good.
+- Finally, think about other options if you have something good and are growing and have happy customers.
 Decent priced acquisition offers tend, by their nature, to come for good start-ups.
 Especially in SaaS.
-These days, you can often instead sell some of your shares in “secondary liquidity” instead.
+These days, you can often sell some of your shares in “secondary liquidity” instead.
+And sometimes, bringing in an outside CEO of your choice can help, too.
 The need to de-risk our financial lives sometimes pushes us into choices here that are too conservative.

 A discussion on a $1b M&A exit here from SaaStrAnnual.com: